Thomas Fitzpatrick (trapper)

-Thomas Fitzpatrick (1799 – February 7, 1854) was an Irish-American fur trader, Indian agent, and mountain man.
+Thomas Fitzpatrick (1799 – February 7, 1854) was an Irish fur trader in America Indian agent, and mountain man.
 He trapped for the Rocky Mountain Fur Company and the American Fur Company.
 He was among the first white men to discover South Pass, Wyoming.
-In 1831, he found and took-in a lost Arapaho boy, Friday, who he had schooled in St. Louis, Missouri; Friday became a noted interpreter and peacemaker and leader of a band of Northern Arapaho.
+In 1831, he found and took in a lost Arapaho boy, Friday, who he had schooled in St. Louis, Missouri; Friday became a noted interpreter and peacemaker and leader of a band of Northern Arapaho.

 Fitzpatrick was a government guide and also led a wagon train of pioneers to Oregon.
 He helped negotiate the Fort Laramie treaty of 1851.
 In the winter of 1853–54, Fitzpatrick went to Washington, D.C., to see after treaties that needed to be approved, but while there he contracted pneumonia and died on February 7, 1854.

 He was known as "Broken Hand" after his left hand had been crippled in a firearms accident.

 Early life

-Thomas Fitzpatrick was born in County Cavan, Ireland in 1799 to Mary Kieran and Mr. Fitzpatrick.
+Thomas Fitzpatrick was born in County Cavan, Ireland in about 1799 to Mary Kieran and Mr. Fitzpatrick.
 They were a moderately wealthy Catholic family with three boys and four girls.
 Fitzpatrick received a good education and he left home before the age of 17.
 He became a sailor and left a ship at New Orleans.
 From there, he traveled up the Mississippi River to St. Louis, Missouri by the winter of 1822–1823.